This article was updated on March 23, 2021.

 Most nontraditional therapies are not covered by Medicare.
 It is always a good idea to consult with your doctor when using these therapies to make sure there are no complications with other prescriptions you might be taking.

-Types of Alternative Therapy
+Types of alternative medicine

-Complementary and alternative therapies have been shown to be beneficial to older adults, especially for managing chronic conditions, relieving pain, and improving overall quality of life.
+Complementary and alternative therapies have been shown to be beneficial to older adults, especially for managing chronic conditions, relieving pain, and improving the overall quality of life.
 Alternative medicine can include a wide range of remedies, such as:

 - herbal supplements